March 25, 2020

 Additionally, the Office of Research had earlier this month identified and approved researchers who could continue to have limited access to their labs.
 In response to the “stay at home” order, the list will be further reduced to only allow access to personnel critical to maintaining facility operations.
 Those individuals will be selected by their college deans or directors and approved by the Vice President of Research.
 More information will be forthcoming.

-UCF will continue to share regular updates here: ucf.edu/safety/coronavirus.
+UCF will continue to share regular updates here: ucf.edu/coronavirus/coronavirus.

 We thank you for your understanding and support during this dynamic, unprecedented time.
 Please continue to take steps to keep yourself and those around you healthy and safe.